Mexican Pizza: A Healthy and Gluten-Free 21-Day-Fix Recipe

 - Taco Bell isn't usually thought of as a healthy meal option, especially not this item.

 - It isn't kosher, due to the mixing of meat and cheese.

 - The Taco Bell website lists this as having 540 calories and a whopping 30 grams of fat (OMG!).

 - Eating a healthier diet means that Mexican pizza is out of the question.
 Until today!

 The Original Plan

-I was originally planning to make cauliflower based tamales, but once it came out of the oven and I had my first bite, I knew it wasn't even close to a tamale.
-While cauliflower is certainly versatile, there's some things that just can't be made with cauliflower.
-Tamales is one of those.
+I was originally planning to make cauliflower-based tamales, but once it came out of the oven and I had my first bite, I knew it wasn't even close to a tamale.
+While cauliflower is certainly versatile, there are some things that just can't be made with cauliflower.
+A tamale is one of those.
 When this was finished, it looked good, but as soon as it hit my tastebuds, I realized it tasted as close to a Mexican pizza as I could get.

 The best part?
 It's got a bunch of veggies that I snuck in.
 You can't even taste them!
 Don't get weirded out, guys, but I managed to get an entire bag of baby spinach in the enchilada sauce, along with a huge can of tomatoes, a jalapeño pepper (it's not that spicy in this), and 3 bags of cauliflower rice.
 I'm all about the quick and easy meals, so I took the liberty of using frozen cauliflower rice.

 Since we keep a kosher kitchen, I can't mix meat and dairy.
 What's a kosher girl to do?
 Use a clean plant-based beef substitute.
 It allows vegetarians to enjoy this meal as well (unless you don't eat eggs).
 If you don't keep kosher and prefer meat, feel free to substitute ground chicken, turkey, or beef.
 But beware, it'll add onto the cooking time.